StrangeBeeCorp/docs/docs/includes/create-a-user-account.md

 5. In the user accounts list, hover over the user you just created and select :fontawesome-solid-eye:.

-6. Optional: Select the default user account image to modify it, then upload a new image.
+6. Optional: Select the default user account avatar to modify it, then upload a new image.
+Only PNG and JPG formats are supported.

 7. Optional: If the login isn't an email, add an email address in the **Email** field.
+This address is used for notifications and password resets.

 8. Optional: Select **Create** to generate an API key.